Category: English

 E ora Ippocra!
 I always had the idea to build something like Ippocra, a way to manage your own health records in a way that is easy, secure and simple.

 This starts from long time ago.
 I still remember the first attempt, called myhealthserver which we built in an Hackathon in Cambridge long long time ago (more than 20 years).
-It was me, Matias (hi there :D) and joined us on the day an MD that interested in that.
+It was me, Matias (hi there :D) and joined us on the day an MD that was interested in that.
 It was a two days Hackathon, and we had quite a lot of fun.

 After that I did not continue on the same path, but I focused on finishing my joint PhD at the University of Cambridge and EBI.
 I’ve written quite a lot of software, from 3d neurons visualizer, to algorithms to model the connect biochemical and electrical systems, while fostering a culture of open-source, and tracking code in version control (Git was just invented, and I was showcasing it to my pre-docs community and tried to convince them to adopt it, with a decent rate of success).

-Finished the PhD I decided to launch my first startup, SustainableSouk, an en devour focused on making local food easier to find and order.
+Finished the PhD I decided to launch my first startup, SustainableSouk, an en-devour focused on making local food easier to find and order.
 This was way back, in 2012, when this idea was still super early.
 I was part of the Transition Cambridge movement and we tried to look at that for a bit.
 We realized pretty soon that we needed lots of stamps and authorization, treating food and beverage, making the whole enterprise too expensive to launch, and we decided to stop it.
 Also I did not want to end up managing lots of physical goods, so I switched.

 After that I went working for DVLTech, where we start to build Darktrace.
 I was the one creating the Math Team, and leading it as Head of Math (Hi Tom, Steve, Damian and Valerio!), and I built a whole team from scratch, focused on detecting network anomalies.
 It was very fun and very challenging, but we had a phenomenal time.
 I also set up the local basketball Wednesday play, which we used to play in our lunch break, with a phenomenal uptake.
 I still have a basketball signed by all my former colleagues.
 As a side hustle I worked on Conduit (Hi Daniel!), which become the second biggest bitcoin exchange in UK for a while.